BlackdestinyXX/DiscordUserLookup/README.md

 A simple program for retrieve some information about a Discord user using only his id.
 Made with Java

 ## Setup
-Open src/App.java file, and at line 20 replace the token with a valid token of a bot
+Open src/App.java file, and at line 20 replace the existing token with one of your bot (no matter what bot it is)